syncfusion-content/windowsforms-docs/WindowsForms/RibbonControlAdv/Backstage.md

 ## Create BackStage Tab

-BackStage Tab can be added through smart tag of backstageview and it can be customized using the property grid.
+BackStage Tab can be added through smart tag of backstage view and it can be customized using the property grid.

 ![](BackStage_Images/Backstage_img5.jpg)